creator-craft/EasOS/README.md

 # EasOS

-EasOS is a lightweight, educational operating system designed to provide a foundation for learning low-level system programming and OS development.
-It is built using assembly language for the i386 architecture and is suitable for those who wish to understand the fundamentals of how operating systems work.
+EasOS is a lightweight operating system designed with the goal of mastering low-level system programming and operating system development.
+It is built using assembly language for the 8086 architecture and C language, from the bootloader to the graphical display, including process management, etc.

 ## Features

-- Written entirely in assembly for i386
+- Written ~~entirely~~ in x86 assembly and C
 - Bootloader implemented using NASM
 - Runs on QEMU, ensuring portability and ease of use
-- Educational focus with clean and modular code
+- Focus on clean and modular code

 ---